Nonlinear morphoelastic energy based theory for stimuli responsive elastic shells: Constitutive Modeling and Reduced Energies

 \subsection{Compressible Ciarlet--Geymonat Energy}

 It is convenient to present the compressible Ciarlet--Geymonat material by rescaling the energy by the shear modulus $\mu^*$ to obtain

 and we introduce the rescaled bulk modulus as $\lambda = \lambda^*/\mu^*$.
-For compactness, here we assume again that $\bar{\rho}_2=\bar{\rho}_3=0$ and we refer to the Supplementary Material \ref{SM} for the full form of the reduced energy.
+For compactness, here we assume again that $\bar{\rho}_2=\bar{\rho}_3=0$ and we refer to the appendix \ref{SM:CG_fullform} for the full form of the reduced energy.
 The stretching contribution reads

 and minimizing it with respect to $\bar{\rho}_1$ yields

 The bending contribution is given by:

 where